vehicle-lang/tutorial/chapter-4/chapter-code/capucci-pdt/README.md

 Continuing the epoch-100 vanilla classifier with property-driven training, using the Capucci (QLL) differentiable logic.
 Set up 2026-08-28.

+**Status.** Runs 1 and 2 (2026-08-28, Vehicle 0.27.1) failed because of a sampler bug in Vehicle; run 3 (2026-09-11, Vehicle 0.28.0) repeats run 1 with the bug fixed and gains provable robustness on every snapshot, from 22/50 to 24--27/50, at no cost in accuracy.
+Sections below are in chronological order; the earlier ones describe 0.27.1 behaviour.

 ## Starting point

 | | |